N F C Cachemaille-Day

 F G Christmas

 Frederick George Christmas (1867-1938) was initially a decorative artist (1901) and his first position was with Campbell, Smith and Co, London, which he left in 1903.
 In that year he set up with two of the Campbell brothers a firm of glassmakers, Campbell and Christmas, which was afterwards known as Campbell Brothers.
 The renaming may have been after Christmas had established his own firm, which existed by 1915.
 From 1918 to 1925 his address was in Sedlescombe Road, Fulham (KD/L), after which he appears to have moved elsewhere in north London and later to West Brompton.
 He lived from 1935 in Balwer Street and then Shepherd's Bush Green, where his business was still listed in 1942 (ibid); as so often, the identity of those carrying on the business is unknown.
 He made glass to the designs of, amonst others, Walter Crane (see this section below).

 J and M Christmas

 John (1599-1654) and Matthias (1605-54) Christmas were the eldest and second sons of Gerard Christmas (1576-1634), a carver and sculptor of possibly Northern European ancestry, but born in London where he worked.
 He was woodcarver to the navy for many years and was succeeded by his sons.
 They continued to work in this area, but were also prolific designers and carvers of monuments; John was also responsible for several brasses.

 J T Christopher

-John Thomas Christopher (1829/30-1910) was an architect in London and (in 1871) Watford, who may be the son of J C Christopher, for whom his partner, E E White worked.
-As a young man he travelled in France, Germany and Italy.
-His designed mainly schools and houses.
+John Thomas Christopher (1830-1910) was an architect in London and (in 1871) Watford.
+He had a partner, E E White who had trained under an architect named J C Christopher, who is likely to be a relative of J T Christopher, though the latter's father was called John Danby Christopher.
+As a young man J T Christopher travelled in France, Germany and Italy.
+He designed mainly schools and houses.

 Lit: BAL Biog file